Questions to Ask Before Psychiatric Hospitalization of Your Child or Adolescent

-Hospitalization in a psychiatric facility is one of a range of available treatment options when a child or adolescent is mentally ill.
+Hospitalization in a psychiatric facility is one of a range of available treatment options when a child or adolescent is mentally ill and in crisis.
 Parents are naturally concerned and may be frightened and confused when inpatient treatment is recommended for their child.
 By asking the following questions, parents will gain a better understanding of the care proposed by admission to an inpatient facility:

-- Why is psychiatric inpatient treatment being recommended for our child, and how will it help our child?
+- Why is psychiatric inpatient treatment being recommended for my child, and how will it help my child?

 - What are the other treatment alternatives to hospital treatment, and how do they compare?